Lorain County Imagination Library

 Support Childhood Literacy

 Lorain County Imagination Library Coalition is always in need of volunteers to spread the word about this worthwhile program.
-If you would like to become involved or would like to distribute promotional materials at your clinic, daycare, library, or other child-focused office, please contact Community Foundation of Lorain County at 440.984.7390.
+If you want to become involved or distribute promotional materials at your clinic, daycare, library, or other child-focused offices, please contact the Community Foundation of Lorain County at 440.984.7390.